The New Acting Interior Secretary Is An Agency Insider And Ex-Oil Lobbyist

 "He views Interior as an entity that should be renamed the Department of Energy and Mining," Ruch said.

-The Trump administration's energy dominance agenda are similar to George W. Bush's administrative goals.
+The Trump administration's energy dominance agenda is similar to George W. Bush's administrative goals.
 That's where Bernhardt first served as a top aide and eventually a solicitor within Interior.

 Prior to that, he worked for the D.C. lobbying firm Brownstein Hyatt.
-Its clients included a host of natural resource extraction companies.
-After Barack Obama was elected, Bernhardt left the Interior Department and rejoined Brownstein Hyatt.
+Its clients included a host of natural-resource extraction companies.
+After Barack Obama was elected, Bernhardt left the Interior and rejoined Brownstein Hyatt.

 Once Trump took office, however, Bernhardt was nominated to help run Interior once again.